This FAQ is drawn from member COVID-19 questions submitted to firstname.lastname@example.org

 |Question: Groups of 10 Employees

 What guidance is available for groups of bus operators and other transit employees now that the federal government has recommended that no more than 10 people gather in one place?
 As federally-funded employees, does this recommendation apply to public transit employees?

 The federal government’s definition of mass gatherings does not include public transportation.
 However, some communities and states have discouraged or banned discretionary, non-essential travel.
 Public transit agencies have begun to see a decline in ridership as more people stay at home and telecommute.
 While federal officials recommend that people not gather in groups larger than 10, each transit system will have to determine what is best for its operations and the health and safety of its employees.
-Below is the CDC link pertaining to mass gatherings.
+The CDC has a page with prevention information, including mass gatherings.